 Each climate offers different habitats, each one catering to a different organism.
 At present scientists are aware of over 10,000 species of plant and over a thousand individual species of birds and animals.

-In the most part the major cities like Buenos Aries are situated in the centre of the country, where weather systems are less extreme.
-Generally speaking expats should expect a broadly temperate climate in the more populous areas, with warm pleasant summers and cool wet winters.
+For the most part, the major cities like Buenos Aries are situated in the centre of the country, where weather systems are less extreme.
+Generally speaking, expats should expect a broadly temperate climate in the more populous areas, with warm pleasant summers and cool wet winters.
 Visitors from the UK or USA normally find this climate very pleasant and workable.